 Check the clutch fluid level.
-Refer to the Scheduled Maintenance Guide for the service interval schedules.
+Refer to the scheduled maintenance guide for the service interval schedules.

-Use only a DOT 3 brake fluid designed to meet Ford specifications.
-Refer to Capacities and specifications.
+Use only a DOT 3 brake fluid designed to meet Ford specification ESA-M6C25-A. Refer to Capacities and specifications.

 Brake fluid is toxic.
 If brake fluid contacts the eyes, flush eyes with running water for 15 minutes.
 Seek medical if irritation persists.
 If taken internally, drink water and induce vomiting.
 Seek medical attention immediately.